Games & Quizzes

 /ˈstrək(t)SHər/

 small part broken off or separated from something.
-Parts that are broken off of some things.
-(Of computer file) to be broken into pieces.
+Parts that are broken off of some things. break or cause to break into fragments.

 /inˌvīrənˈmen(t)l/